Economic slow days can give your business a lucky break—at least when it comes to hiring skilled talent.

 It sounds bad but there’s a positive side to this for small business owners.
 You have a larger and more experienced talent pool to hire from—and that’s just in the U.S. With more businesses working virtually today, it may not matter if your worker is in New Zealand or around the corner.

 Even if you’re still stuck in survival mode, it makes sense to think beyond the current conditions and consider how your business might seize the opportunity to grab accessible talent while it’s available.
-Even in the early stages of COVID-19, The Economist reported four-fifths of CEOs were worried about skill shortages, pointing to how businesses need their key people to help them survive during these challenging times.

 What to Know About the Newly Unemployed

 According to a LiveCareer national survey of people who became unemployed as a result of the coronavirus pandemic, most are unsure how to relate their skills on a resume or even how to apply for jobs in other industries.
 In addition, job seekers are not comfortable speaking with potential employers about their key skill sets.